 Below is a list of available student interest groups.
 Contact the SOM Office of Student Affairs for a student interest group registration form.

-Advisor: Dr. Thomas Skelton
+Advisor: Dr. Demondes Haynes

 Purpose: To promote communication among members and faculty.
 To obtain information about careers in internal medicine.
 To promote the profession of internal medicine.
 To serve the medical school and campus public.
 To promote student membership in the American College of Physicians (ACP).